Help us improve your experience.

 In a typical high availability deployment, you have multiple routers and switches on the both sides of the network.
 The routers use a next-hop path to forward each packet flow; but routers might not use the same path for the return traffic.
 In a Multinode High Availability setup, routers send packets to the firewall based on current routing path, which can result in asymmetric traffic flows

-To handle the asymmetric flows, Multinode High Availability setup utilizes the new link named Inter Chassis Datapath (ICD).
-ICD has the ability to forward traffic between two nodes.
+To handle asymmetric traffic flows, the Multinode High Availability infrastructure employs a new link known as Inter Chassis Datapath (ICD).
+ICD has the ability to forward the traffic between two nodes.
 It enables the nodes to redirect asymmetric traffic flows to the peer node that is originally in charge of providing stateful services for these flows.

-Follow this configuration example to set up Multinode High Availability to support asymmetric flows and to validate the configuration on your device.
+Follow this configuration example to set up Multinode High Availability to support asymmetric routing and to validate the configuration on your device.

 Tip: